Today we are going to visit Agamon Hula. It is one of the best places in Israel for birdwatching. Let’s begin!

 There is a common mix up between Hula Nature Reserve and Agamon Hula.
 These are two different places, which are both located in the Hula Valley.
 Hula Nature Reserve is located several kilometers to the south of Agamon Hula.

 Hula Nature Reserve is a nice place for a 2 – 3 hours easy family walk.
-But if you want to see birds, then I would suggest continuing driving to the north till you get to Agamon Hula.
+But if you want to see birds, then I would suggest continuing driving north for an extra 10 minutes till you get to Agamon Hula.

 I visited Agamon Hula (official site) about a dozen times, and this post will contain some of those visits.
 But first, let’s start with basic info.

 The Agamon Hula Ornithology (Bird Watching) and Nature Park, is situated in the heart of the Hula Valley.
 The valley bordered by mountain ranges, to the east the Golan Heights and to the west the Naphtali Range, is critically located in the center of the Afro-Syrian Rift and one of the most significant bird migration routes in the world.
 During every migration season (fall and spring), over 500 million birds from more than 400 species migrate in the skies above us.
 Thousands remain at the Agamon during the winter, and others choose to nest here during the spring and summer.

 In the area of the Agamon Hula, a unique eco-system of regional and international importance has developed.
 The park is a highly significant and prominent center for eco-tourism in Israel and throughout the world, and a model for cooperation between nature, tourism and agriculture.

 Source: official site

 Agamon Hula is much bigger then Hula Nature Reserve, and the round trail is around 10 km.
 Thus, you have several options to complete the path.
 You can walk, rent a bicycle, rent a golf cart, or join a tour.